 Ear mites primarily live in the ear canal, where they feed on skin debris.
 Their presence causes inflammation, and can also lead to secondary ear infections.
 Eggs are laid in the ear, and it takes about three weeks for eggs to hatch and develop into adult mites that can reproduce.

 While ear mites are generally found in the ears, they can also wander out onto the body, causing irritation and itchiness of the skin as well.

 It's not difficult to recognize ear mites based on your pet's behavior and appearance.
 The mites themselves, however, are generally too small to see with the naked eye.
-The most common signs of ear mites among both dogs and cats include:
+The most common signs of ear mites among cats include:

 - Head shaking

 - Scratching at ears